epfl-si/entra-id-auth-examples/oidc/PHP/Jumbojett-OIDC/php-oidc-jumbojett-simple/TEQUILA_MIGRATION_EXAMPLE.md

 Go on http://app-portal.epfl.ch and choose to create a new application.

-Information you have to give are pretty obvious but here are some information about some of them.
+Information you have to give are pretty obvious but Here is some additional information about the values needed in the app-portal.

-**Application Type:** you'll have to choose `Web App` for your website to work correctly.
+- **Application Type:** you'll have to choose `Web App` for your website to work correctly.

-**Application redirect URLs:** In our case it will be something like `http://<mywebsite>/entra/entra.php`.
+- **Application redirect URLs:** In our case it will be something like `http://<mywebsite>/entra/entra.php`.

-**Additionnal authorized Groups:** Here, add all the groups you'll need to know if the user is part of them.
+- **Additionnal authorized Groups:** Here, add all the groups you'll need to know if the user is part of them.

 When you submit the form for application creation, you'll get several information, and also a "client secret" that you'll have to store somewhere.